econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 ## Connect to services through bastion host

-Before you try connecting to the bastion host, verify that the `TryProvisionBastionHost` [condition][conditions] evaluates to `true`.
+Before you try connecting to the bastion host, verify that the `MaybeProvisionBastionHost` [condition][conditions] evaluates to `true`.
 Note too that if you have been provisioning and de-provisioning other resources, you might want to de-provision then provision the bastion host before running the below commands, in order to refresh the bastion host [user data] that stores the URLs of other resources in the stack.